 A few months after moving here, we got chickens.
-6 in fact to start with (Buff Orpington/Rhode Island MIX).
-Later we added Camo and his 3 girls (sexlinks) We quickly lost three of the fist six about a month or two after bringing them home.
+6, in fact, to start with (Buff Orpington/Rhode Island MIX).
+Later we added Camo and his 3 girls (sexlinks).
+We quickly lost 3 in the first bunch about a month or two after bringing them home.
 Our makeshift coop didn’t hold up to raccoons.
 We actually had a raccoon in the chicken coop!
-We finally got a new coop for them, and we didn’t loose any other birds actually until last week (Late October 2017.)
+We finally built a new coop for them, and we didn’t lose any other birds actually until last week (Late October 2017.)
 This wasn’t a problem with the coop this time.
 We think a raccoon crawled in the coop when they were going to bed and snatched one of our girls.
-My poor husband it was his favorite chicken. 🙁
+My poor husband…it was his favorite chicken. 🙁

 Last spring we hatched our first babies (click here to meet our baby chicks)!
 We have 8 or 9 (chicken math?!?!) chicks.
 This was a great experience for us, and taught us a lot about raising chickens from start to finish!
-They are all so interesting, because most of them are sexlinks and the mix parents so they are all kinds of colors, and only two of them look alike!!!
+They are all so interesting because most of them have sexlinks for parents so they are all kinds of colors, and only two of them look alike out of the whole bunch!!!
 Check out the post about them!
 You might fall in love.

 Living out here in the woods has been amazing.
 We’ve enjoyed being out here, and we even have amazing neighbors.
 I hear so many horror stories of terrible neighbors, and just thank God that our neighbors are so nice.
 After getting chickens I asked if one of them was ever bothered by the noise of the rooster, and he said, “I actually love it!”
 Can you believe it?
 We did have issues with their dogs trying to hurt a chicken, but it survived and the issue was resolved by them keeping their dogs on their property or on a leash.
 I am thankful that we could work it out without any animals being killed.
 My chicken was harmed in the process, but it was very minor!
 Thank God!